PaperPrototype/Intro-Coding-and-Computers/2 - Fundamentals/Lecture/english.md

 There is a program on your computer that manages presenting the millions of bytes in your computer as files and folders.
 Not interestingly these programs are called a "file system".

 # Sizes
 There are different words we use to talk about memory sizes.
-Much liek the word "dollar" refers to 100 pennies.
+Much like the word "dollar" refers to 100 pennies.

 8 bits = 1 byte
 1024 bytes = 1 kilobyte